-Students complete a Geographical Investigation in the Preliminary course and are required to undertake 12 hours of fieldwork in both the Preliminary and HSC courses.
+Students complete a senior geography project (SGP) in the Preliminary course and should undertake 12 hours of fieldwork in both the Preliminary and HSC courses.
+There are no course fees for this subject.

 The study of Geography provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions.
 In addition the study of Geography assists students to prepare for employment and full and active participation as citizens.
 In particular, there are opportunities for students to gain recognition in vocational education and training.